Skip to content

 Can asyncio replace worker pools for mixed workloads?

-asyncio excels at I/O but still relies on the event loop for CPU tasks.
-Offload CPU work to a separate process pool via loop.run_in_executor() to prevent blocking the reactor.
-Never run blocking CPU operations directly in async handlers.
+asyncio excels at I/O but still runs CPU work on the loop thread, which blocks every other task.
+Offload CPU work to a separate process pool via loop.run_in_executor() and keep blocking CPU operations out of async handlers entirely.